Post-War Transitions in Europe: Politics, States and Veterans (1918-1923)

 28-30 March 2019

-The Centre for War Studies of University College Dublin is pleased to host an international conference to commemorate the end of the centenary of the First World War.
+The Centre for War Studies of University College Dublin will host an international conference to commemorate the end of the centenary of the First World War.
 The conference aims to appraise how European WWI ex-service men and officers contributed to the creation of new states in Europe and participated through associative or political activism to the peace process.

 The 2019 centennial provides an opportunity to reconsider the contribution of WWI ex-service men and officers to the European peace process.
 The conference intends to explore the kaleidoscopic trajectories of WWI veterans, highlighting their contribution to the construction/reconstruction of European societies between 1919 and 1923.
 At the local, national and European level, WWI ex-service men and officers shaped post-war societies, making a significant contribution to the creation of a new set of new political entities and frameworks, thus establishing themselves as major actors in the construction/reconstruction process of Europe.